 Manhattan Research Library Initiative (MaRLI)

-To participate in this pilot program, interested applicants must first acquire a New York Public Library card, if they do not have one already.
-After consultation with a staff member at a participating Research Library, applicants should then complete the online application for MaRLI membership as directed.
-Successful applicants will be contacted by the Library via e-mail, generally within 5 business days.
-E-mails will be sent from firstname.lastname@example.org.
+To participate in this program, individuals must first acquire a New York Public Library card, if they do not have one already.
+Interested researchers should consult with a research librarian at NYPL to determine whether the MaRLI program is appropriate for their research needs.
+Applicants should then complete the online application for MaRLI membership as directed.
+Applications will usually be processed within five business days.
+Applicants will be contacted by the Library via e-mail after that date.
+E-mails will be sent from email@example.com.

 - On-site access to collections as comparable members of the host institution.